skonfig/base/type/__apt_source/man.rst

 component
    space delimited list of components to enable.
-Defaults to an empty string. distribution the distribution codename to use.
-Defaults to DISTRIB_CODENAME from the targets /etc/lsb-release state
+Defaults to an empty string. distribution
+   The distribution codename to use.

+   Defaults to: auto-detected release codename of the target. state
    ``present`` or ``absent``